HAN-Siyu/LncFinder/Data/Datasets/README.md

 All the datasets used in our article are included in this folder.
+See http://ml.jlu.edu.cn/lncfinder/index.php?m=Home&c=Index&a=download for detailed information about the datasets.